1. Quick Facts

 - Pancreatitis concerns

-- Potential hypoglycemia risk
+- Potential hypoglycemia risk in susceptible individuals

-8. Half-Life
+9. Half-Life

-This extended duration supports once-weekly administration protocols.
+This extended duration supports once-weekly administration protocols and contributes to relatively stable circulating levels between doses.

-9. Storage Information
+10. Storage Information

 - Store refrigerated before and after reconstitution